You want to investigate a truly intense, chilling, haunted site, but you don’t know where to start.

 For example, much of Beacon Hill (Boston, MA) is luxury housing.
 But, if you take a walking tour of the area, you’ll learn about several waves of immigrants and other outsiders who once lived there.

-(I’d expect to find plenty of ghosts around Beacon Hill, but I doubt that many people will mention them.
+(You’ll find plenty of ghosts around Beacon Hill, but few residents will mention them.
 It could be bad for property values.)

 (Here are a couple of articles about recent gentrified areas: LA and the other top 10 most gentrified zip codes in the US and The 10 Most Gentrified Cities in the UK.
 Some of them might have the kind of history you’re looking for.)